wwfyde/dify-docs/en/workspace/billing.md

 1. What happens if my resource usage exceeds the Free plan before I upgrade to a paid plan?

-    > During Dify's Beta stage, excess quotas were provided for free to seed users' workspaces.
-After Dify's billing system goes live, your existing data will not be lost, but your workspace can no longer process additional text vectorization storage.
-You will need to upgrade to a suitable plan to continue using Dify.
+    > During MoLook's Beta stage, excess quotas were provided for free to seed users' workspaces.
+After MoLook's billing system goes live, your existing data will not be lost, but your workspace can no longer process additional text vectorization storage.
+You will need to upgrade to a suitable plan to continue using MoLook.
 2. What if neither the Professional nor Team plans meet my usage needs?

     > If you are a large enterprise requiring more advanced plans, please email us at [business@dify.ai](mailto:business@dify.ai).
 3. Under what circumstances do I need to pay when using the CE version?

     > When using the CE version, please follow our open source license terms.
-If you need commercial use, such as removing Dify's logo or requiring multiple workspaces, using Dify in a SaaS model, you will need to contact us at [business@dify.ai](mailto:business@dify.ai) for commercial licensing.
+If you need commercial use, such as removing MoLook's logo or requiring multiple workspaces, using MoLook in a SaaS model, you will need to contact us at [business@dify.ai](mailto:business@dify.ai) for commercial licensing.